-- (e) Course title; - (f) Instructor name; and - (g) Number hours of continuing education credit earned. - c.
-Courses: Criteria for courses from Attesting Providers shall include the following: - (1) Each course shall cover a minimum of one core competency, as listed in Board Rule 1.13(C)(4)(a). - (2) All online courses or webinars shall be interactive.
-Each course must have capabilities in place to ensure active participation and demonstrate comprehension a minimum of once per hour, and fast forward must be disabled. - d.
-Instructors: Courses must be taught by instructors with the following qualifications: - (1) Instructors must be sponsored by an Attesting Provider. - (2) Instructor's background and experience must meet at least one of the following criteria. - (a) Graduate electrical engineer licensed as an electrician; - (b) Hold a minimum of a Colorado journeyman electrician's license (or equivalent) plus a minimum of one year of journeyman electrician field experience; - (c) Community college or vo-tech instructor as approved by the Board; or - (d) Electrical continuing education instructor from other areas as approved by the Board. - (e) Instructor shall provide documentation of background and experience as requested by the Board. - e.
-Once accepted by the Board, providers will be placed on the Board's Attesting Providers list. - f.
-The Board has sole discretion to accept or reject any continuing education credit earned by a licensee from a provider that is not on the Board's Attesting Providers list. - g.
-The Board has discretion to remove providers from the Attesting Providers list. - 6.
+- (1) Each course shall cover one of four core competencies, as listed in Board Rule 1.11(C)(4)(a).
+Course credit will apply to only one core competency per course. - (2) All online courses or webinars shall be interactive.
+Each course must have capabilities in place to ensure active participation and demonstrate comprehension a minimum of once per hour, and fast forward must be disabled. - (3) After approval, each course will be issued a unique Course Approval Number, which must be included on all course or instructor approval submissions. - d.
+Instructors: Courses must be taught by instructors with the following qualifications: - (1) Instructors must be sponsored by a Colorado approved Provider. - (2) Instructor's background and experience must meet at least one of the following criteria. - (a) Graduate electrical engineer licensed as an electrician; - (b) Hold a minimum of a Colorado journeyman electrician's license (or equivalent) plus a minimum of one year of journeyman electrician field experience; - (c) Community college or vo-tech instructor as approved by the Board; or - (d) Electrical continuing education instructor from other areas as approved by the Board. - (e) Instructor shall provide documentation of background and experience as requested by the Board. - (1) For tracking purposes, each approved Instructor will be issued a unique Instructor Approval Number, which must be included on all course or instructor approval submissions. - e.
+After approval by the Board, approved providers and courses will be placed on the Board's pre-approved list. - f.
+The Board has sole discretion to accept or reject any continuing education credit earned by a licensee that is not on the Board's pre-approved list. - g.
+The Board has discretion to remove providers, courses, and instructors from the pre-approved list. - 6.
 Recordkeeping - a.
 The licensee shall track and document completed continuing education in a process approved by the Board. - b.
 The licensee shall retain documentation for a minimum of seven years.